 Products that contain partially defatted flaxseed, which is flaxseed with less alpha-linolenic acid content, are available.
 Some men choose these products because they have heard that alpha-linolenic acid might raise their risk of getting prostate cancer.
 It’s important to remember that the source of the alpha-linolenic acid is key.
 Alpha-linolenic acid from dairy and meat sources has been positively associated with prostate cancer.
 However, alpha-linolenic acid from plant sources, such as flaxseed, does not seem to affect prostate cancer risk.
 Men should not worry about getting alpha-linoleic acid from flaxseed.
 On the other hand, there is a concern that partially defatted flaxseed might raise triglyceride levels too much.
 Triglycerides are a type of blood fat.

-Don’t eat raw or unripe flaxseed.
+Raw or unripe flaxseed is POSSIBLY UNSAFE.
 Flaxseed in these forms is thought to be poisonous.

 Special precautions & warnings: